rolandying/rolandying.github.io/_projects/2_project.md

 	The Robotic Grasping and peg-in-hole assembly experiment.
 </div>

-More details could be found in the Corresponding publlications:
+More details could be found in the corresponding publlications:

 1.[RGB-D-Based Robotic Grasping in Fusion Application Environments](https://www.mdpi.com/2076-3417/12/15/7573)